thekabistro/LetterCounter/README.md

 # LetterCounter
-A simple website designed to calculate the number of instances of each letter in a pharse/sentence.
+A simple website designed to calculate the number of instances of each letter in a phrase/sentence.
+Can ignore capitalization if checkbox is selected.

 ## CSS Theme
 CSS is straight from bootstrap, using the "cover template" found under the examples on their website.
-Modifed background color and used relative positioning on the header and footer.
+Modified background color and used relative positioning on the header and footer.